Chapter 5 : Chapter 5

 Adam gave a frown; “Are you?” he asked angrily, indicating at his arm as he closed the door behind him and turned to look at his sister.

 “Me?
-May I point out that you are the one who came in here crazy on pregnancy hormones and punched me in the arm?
+May I point out that you are the one who came in here crazy with pregnancy hormones and punched me in the arm?
 This really hurts you know.”
 Adam told her.

 Amelia ignored his comments on crazy hormones; she didn’t need another reason to hurt her brother.